FlashSystems/TSoS/README.md

 Logging to the systemd journal can be enforced via the `TSOS_FORCE_JOURNAL` environment variable.
 This disables auto detection.
 The value of this environment variable must be "yes", "true" or "1".

-If systemd is used to start a TSOS controlled service the `tsos` executable must be launched as root.
+If systemd is used to start a TSOS controlled service, the `tsos` executable must be launched as root.
 Any configured users and groups (via `User=` or `Group=`) must be migrated into the TSOS configuration file.

-If Capabilites of the process should be restricted the capabilities necessary for TSOS to work must be kept active:

-- CAP_SETGID
-- CAP_SETUID
+As a more secure alternative you can use capabilities to make TSOS executable by unprivileged users and keep the `User=` and `Group=` settings within the unit-file.
+See the next chapter on how to do this.

+## Using TSOS as an unprivileged user

+TSOS can be started as root and can start the final executable by using the `UID` and `GID` configuration options.

+But there is an alternative that does not require TSOS to be run with root privileges.
+If the used kernel supports capabilities, the necessary capabilities can be added to the `tsos` executable.
+That way even an unprivileged user can run TSOS.

+The necessary capabilities are:

 - CAP_SYS_ADMIN

-> *NOTE*: It is planned that TSOS can drop the capabilities that are necessary only for its operation before launching the process.
-Currently this not _not_ implemented.
+- CAP_CHOWN
+- CAP_FOWNER

+- CAP_SETUID (only if the `UID` configuration option is used)
+- CAP_SETGID (only if the `GID` configuration option is used)

+These can be set on the TSOS executable by the following command line: `sudo setcap "cap_sys_admin=ep cap_chown=ep cap_fowner=ep cap_setuid=ep cap_setgid=ep tsos`

+The capabilities will _not_ get inherited to the final executable.
+TSOS uses `execvp` to replace its process with the final executable.
+This call will not inherit the capabilities of TSOS to the final executable.
+This is much more secure than making the executable setuid root or give the user sudo permissions on `tsos`.

 ## Building TSOS